joehahn/secular-bending-waves/README.md

 Descend into folder bending_waves to find the IDL code for simulating the spiral bending waves that are described in Hahn, 2007, ApJ, 665, 856;
 the code discussed there was developed in 2003 I think.
-I myself no longer have IDL running at my fingertips...hopefully this still runs 16 years later on your more modern IDL install, fingers crossed.
+I myself no longer have IDL running at my fingertips, hopefully this code still runs 16 years later on your more modern IDL install, fingers crossed.

-To execute the simulation shown in Fig 4-6 of the 2007 paper, enter the outgoing_waves folder, start IDL, and then
+To execute the simulation shown in Fig 4-6 of the 2007 paper, enter the bending_waves/outgoing_waves folder, start IDL, and then

     %run ring_master.pro